 - 2:55 p.m. - Release school bus riders, RTA bus riders, and parent pickups

 - 3 p.m. - Release students driving themselves and their passengers

 - 3:05 p.m. - Release students staying at ELC or for extracurricular activities

-Face coverings include masks, neck gaiter scarves and shields.
+Face coverings include masks and neck gaiter scarves.
 As of the date posted at the top of the document, a face covering is required to be worn by all who enter the building.

 (City of Dayton Mandatory Mask Ordinance)

-- Students must wear their CJ uniform face coverings at all times with the exceptions of lunch, physical education activities and some performing arts activities.
+- Students must wear their CJ uniform face coverings at all times unless otherwise directed (ie., lunch, physical education activities, some performing arts activities).

-In the event that an employee or student tests positive for COVID-19, CJ remains committed to being transparent about the current level of risk.
+In the event that an employee or student has a positive diagnosis for COVID-19, CJ remains committed to being transparent about the current level of risk.
 The following steps will be implemented with a confirmed positive case: